parse-community/docs/_includes/android/queries.md

 query.whereGreaterThan("playerAge", 18);
 ```

 You can limit the number of results with `setLimit`.
-By default, results are limited to 100, but anything from 1 to 1000 is a valid limit:
+By default, results are limited to 100.
+In the old Parse hosted backend, the maximum limit was 1,000, but Parse Server removed that constraint:

 ```java
 query.setLimit(10); // limit to at most 10 results